Skip to content

 Signature:

-pub fn gotoFirstChild(self: *const TreeCursor) bool
+pub fn goto_first_child(self: *const TreeCursor) bool

 Example:

-const result = instance.gotoFirstChild();
+const result = instance.goto_first_child();

 Returns: bool